tundish/blathnaid/app/tale.rst

 In the streets near the gates of the City were sheds and offices for the receipt of goods; likewise at the dock on the river.
 There were two or three large cobbled squares, with taverns and boarding houses on every side.

-Set up at intervals were wooden market stalls.
+Set up there at intervals were wooden market stalls.
 Many of them were shuttered or empty.
 Long lines of people stood at those who had any stock.

 Everywhere else was boarded up, or blocked off, or tumbled down.
+Until you came to a gated arch near the Eastern wall.
+Behind that was a high tower, barracks for the Guard, and the mansion of the Mayor.

 .. todo:: street life, guards